0049 941 / 56 76 460

 ...there is so much to discover

-Not far from Zingaro Park lies the nature reserve around Monte Cofano, from where you can spot the Aegadian Islands and where hikers and mountain bikers really get their money's worth.
+Not far from Zingaro lies the nature reserve around Monte Cofano, from where you can spot the Aegadian Islands and where hikers and mountain bikers really get their money's worth.

 In no case should you miss out on stopping by the "Saline", the salt pond area with its picturesque windmills, which is found between the harbor towns of Marsala and Trapani.